UNESCO World Heritage Site since 1995

 Pena Palace is a UNESCO World Heritage Site since 1995.

 Apart from Pena Palace, don’t miss Quinta da Regaleira and the Castle of the Moors when visiting Sintra!
+Also take the time to explore Monserrate Palace, a palace that many feel is the most romantic in Portugal; and the National Palace of Sintra where you can walk the stomping ground of the Portuguese monarchs.

 When you still have any questions please feel free to check our F.A.Q. here.